-Our dietitian can assist you in the nutritional management of a range of gastrointestinal conditions ranging from bloating and constipation, to inflammatory bowel disease and irritable bowel syndrome, using the latest scientific evidence.
+Our dietitians can assist you in the nutritional management of a range of gastrointestinal conditions ranging from bloating and constipation, to inflammatory bowel disease and irritable bowel syndrome, using the latest scientific evidence.

 COELIAC DISEASE and NON-COELIAC GLUTEN SENSITIVITY